-As a real estate appraiser, you know that independent, objective home appraisals and valuations are necessary to the homebuying and lending processes, and appraisal bias has never had a place in property valuation, as outlined in the ETHICS RULE in USPAP and the Fair Housing Act.
+As a real estate appraiser, you know that independent, objective home appraisals and valuations are necessary to the homebuying and lending processes.
+Appraisal bias has never had a place in property valuation, as outlined in the ETHICS RULE in USPAP and the Fair Housing Act.

 In this post, we’ll provide further clarity on this complicated topic and connect you with the courses you need to stay current, compliant, and well-informed about issues related to fair housing and valuation equity.